devopsengineerDan/Daniel_project/README.md

 ✅ WANT && DO NOT NEED
 ✅ Trading is PERIODICAL [NOT ALL THE TIME]
-🧨🧨🧨✅✅✅ AVOID GetEvenItIs Syndrome ---> Wanting to Break Even from the Market
+🧨🧨🧨✅✅✅ AVOID GetEvenItIs Syndrome ---> Wanting to Break Even from the Market 🧨🧨🧨✅✅✅ AVOID Vengeance Syndrome ---> Wanting to Beat the Market after a Drawdown

 ==============================================================================================================
 1. WHAT YOU SEE NOT WHAT YOU THINK
 2. FAITH AND OBEDIENCE IN THE PLAN/STRATEGY -- BUFFER